vertica/vertica-testenv/README.md

 If you want to change the containers, they are labeled as `$USER.[kdc|db|sandbox]` and you can run `docker exec -it <container name> /bin/bash` on them.

 After you are done, stop the containers with `./vertica_testenv stop`.
 You can then reclaim disk space with `./vertica_testenv clean`.

+## vertica-python support
+Currently in development and encountering some directory-related bug.
+Will be done soon.